 Contracting Officer, Dan Confer, said: “Given what I know today about the contractor’s ability, I would recommend them for similar requirements in the future”.

-WDM® built the very first SCRIM in 1967, which means it’s now celebrating its 50th anniversary.
+WDM® built the very first SCRIM machine in 1967, which means it’s now celebrating its 50th anniversary.
 Since then WDM®, the sole licensed manufacturers, have produced more than 80 road survey machines, operating to provide road risk assessment in 18 countries worldwide.

-The SCRIM has test wheels mounted in the wheelpaths at an angle of 20 degrees to the direction of travel.
+The SCRIM vehicle has test wheels mounted in the wheelpaths at an angle of 20 degrees to the direction of travel.
 The freely rotating smooth pneumatic tyre is applied to the road surface under a known load and a controlled flow of water wets the surface immediately in front of it.
 When the vehicle moves forward the test wheel slides across the surface and the force generated by this action is related to the wet skidding resistance.

-The FHWA said that during the US trial the SCRIM met, or exceeded, all requirements, within budget and the systems engineering was also ‘excellent’.
+The FHWA said that during the US trial the SCRIM survey met, or exceeded, all requirements, within budget and the systems engineering was also ‘excellent’.
 The European testing system had to be adapted to US standards, using high precision GPS, a 12 volt electrical system, and pass safety and pollution standards for all 50 US states.

 Dan Cofner said WDM® had provided excellent support and management throughout.
-The Company put the US SCRIM through calibration and verification tests at the UK’s Transport Research Laboratory (TRL) and worked with the Virginia Tech Transportation Institute to train four operators.
+The Company put the US SCRIM vehicle through calibration and verification tests at the UK’s Transport Research Laboratory (TRL) and worked with the Virginia Tech Transportation Institute to train four operators.
 They also provided advice on any repairs and modifications for US roads and, as a result, the trial was completed four months ahead of schedule.

 WDM® is a world leader in delivering safer road surfaces, with a global reputation for innovation and expertise in road risk assessment.
 They employ 150 people and are the UK’s leading manufacturer and provider of road survey, motorway maintenance and road condition assessment.